top of page

 I was tasked with designing up to 15+ new missions/levels for the game.
 The first three of which had already been designed.
 The extra challenge was all these missions would be in the same level environment.
 Which creates a challenge in keeping the missions engaging.
 Usually in level design I would first establish the intentions and then design the environment based on my goals.
 For example, in the FPS Ureal Tournament the movement system is designed to be very fast therefore as a level designer you should make sure there are no sharp turns.
 Meaning the game design and mechanics of the game should always influence level design.

-So how did I solve this problem, when it came to designing so many missions for the game and
+So how did I solve this problem, when it came to designing so many missions for the game

-different objective and character combination.
+had a slightly different objective and character combination.

 Below are some screenshots of my planning process and some 2D designs for some of the